marcelbirkner/restful-api-examples/README.md

 <h3>Summary</h3>

 This project contains a couple of examples how to call REST API services.
+The source code contains example REST clients for Artifactory and Nexus.
+Both are artifact repositories and provide REST API's.

 The following technologies are used:

 - Jersey :: JAX-RS :: http://jersey.java.net/
 - Jackson :: JSON Processor :: http://jackson.codehaus.org/